kumarlabgit/ESL-PSC/README.md

 #### The main input files required for ESL-PSC are: ####

 1. A directory of alignment files.
-These should be in **2-line FASTA format** and whose file names must have the file extension `.fas`.
+These should be in **2-line FASTA format** and may use `.fas`, `.fasta`, `.fa`, or `.faa` file extensions.
 Each sequence should appear entirely on a single line below the line containing its identifier.
 If the sequence is split over multiple lines, the run will continue but a warning will be issued and the deletion canceler will convert the files to 2-line format, which may be slower.
-It is assumed that each seperate alignment file will be a different genomic component, such as a gene, a protein, an exon, a domain, etc. and each component will be treated as a "group" of sites in the analysis (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8)).
-Use the argument `--alignments_dir` and give the full absolute path to the directory.
+It is assumed that each separate alignment file will be a different genomic component, such as a gene, a protein, an exon, a domain, etc. and each component will be treated as a "group" of sites in the analysis (see Methods in [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8)).
+In the GUI, choose this folder in the **Alignment Directory** field on the Input page.
+In the CLI, use `--alignments_dir` and provide the full absolute path to the directory.

 2. A species groups file.
-This is a text file that contains a comma delimited list of species on each line.
+This is a text file that contains a comma-delimited list of species on each line.
 In the simplest case, one species identifier can be placed on each line.
-The first line must contain one or more species that possess the convergent trait under analysis, and the next line must contain one or more species that can serve as trait-negative controls for the species in the first line, such that the first two lines, and each subsequent pair of lines will define a contrast pair of species to use in the analysis (see [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8) for details on chosing contrast pairs for ESL-PSC analysis).
-When more than one species is given in a line, each of those species will be used in a seperate analysis, along with all combinations of other alternative speices.
+The first line must contain one or more species that possess the convergent trait under analysis, and the next line must contain one or more species that can serve as trait-negative controls for the species in the first line, such that the first two lines, and each subsequent pair of lines will define a contrast pair of species to use in the analysis (see [Allard et al., 2025](https://doi.org/10.1038/s41467-025-58428-8) for details on choosing contrast pairs for ESL-PSC analysis).
+When more than one species is given in a line, each of those species will be used in a separate analysis, along with all combinations of other alternative species.
 Thus, the total number of species combinations can be calculated by the product of the number of species given on each line.
 In the analysis, species listed on the first line, and subsequent odd numbered lines, will be assigned a response value of 1, and the associated control species on the even numbered lines will be assigned a response value of -1.
-Use the argument `--species_groups_file` and give the full absolute path to the file.
+In the GUI, choose an existing file in the **Species Groups File** field or create one with the Tree Viewer.
+In the CLI, use `--species_groups_file` and provide the full absolute path to the file.

 #### Optional input files: ####

 1. A species phenotype file.
-   - CLI (analysis): a text file with each full species name followed by a comma and then a 1 or -1 for the true phenotype class to which that species belongs.
+   - For analysis, provide a text file with each full species name followed by a comma and then a 1 or -1 for the true phenotype class to which that species belongs.
 A 1 typically refers to the convergent phenotype.
 If this file is not provided, the true phenotype will not be listed for each species prediction in the species_predictions output file.
-Use the argument `--species_pheno_path` and give the full absolute path to the file.
+In the GUI, choose this file in the **Species Phenotypes File** field on the Input page.
+In the CLI, use `--species_pheno_path` and provide the full absolute path to the file.
-   - GUI Tree Viewer (visualization only): also accepts continuous float phenotype values.
+   - The GUI Tree Viewer also accepts continuous float phenotype values for visualization and continuous-trait pair selection.
 Species labels are colored on a red→blue gradient (low→high).
 Species without phenotype entries are shown in black.
 When contrast pairs are assigned, pair colors override phenotype colors for those species.

-2. A directory of alignments to use for preditions.
+2. A directory of alignments to use for predictions.
 By default, any species in the input alignments that are not used in building any given model will be assigned a sequence prediction score (SPS) for that model, which will be included in the predictions output file.
-As an alternative, you can use a seperate directory of alignments for the predictions, however these still need to be fully aligned to any input species alignments or the predictions will be meaningless.
-Use the argument `--prediction_alignments_dir` and give the full absolute path to the directory.
+As an alternative, you can use a separate directory of alignments for the predictions, however these still need to be fully aligned to any input species alignments or the predictions will be meaningless.
+In the GUI, choose this folder in the **Prediction Alignments Directory** field on the Input page.
+In the CLI, use `--prediction_alignments_dir` and provide the full absolute path to the directory.

 3. Limited genes list.
 If you want to use a subset of the alignment files for model building without having to remove files from your alignments directory, provide a limited-genes list file.
-This is a plain-text file with one alignment file *name* per line – no directory paths.
-Each name must exactly match a `.fas` file in your alignments directory (including the `.fas` extension).
-Use the argument `--limited_genes_list` and give the full absolute path to this list file.
+This is a plain-text file with one alignment file *name* per line and no directory paths.
+Each name must exactly match a FASTA file in your alignments directory, including the file extension.
+In the GUI, choose this file in the **Limited Genes File** field on the Input page.
+In the CLI, use `--limited_genes_list` and provide the full absolute path to this list file.

 ## Output Data ##

 ESL-PSC generates two main types of output files: a Predictions File and a Gene Ranks File.
-These files will be placed in the directory specified by `--output_dir`.
+These files will be placed in the output directory selected on the GUI Parameters page or specified in the CLI with `--output_dir`.

 #### Predictions File ####
 The predictions file contains every prediction made by every model generated using every species combination in the analysis.
 Each line in the file lists the following information:

-1. Species combination (an abrevaited list of the species used to train the model. for very large numbers of species, a name like combo_1 will be assigned instead for each combination)
+1. Species combination (an abbreviated list of the species used to train the model; for very large numbers of species, a name like combo_1 will be assigned instead for each combination)
 2. Lambda1 (site sparsity hyperparameter)
 3. Lambda2 (gene sparsity hyperparameter)
 4. Penalty term (the constant term used to calculate the group penalty, see hyperparameters below for details)